wysiwyng/wthud/README.md

     <img src="https://github.com/wysiwyng/wthud/workflows/pyinstaller-win-dev/badge.svg" alt="pyinstaller-win-dev">
 </a>

+## Notice
+This project is obsolete.
+It has been superseeded by a new implementation in C# / .Net / Windows Forms.
+See here: https://github.com/wysiwyng/wthud2.
+No further updates will be published here.

+## Description

 Head-up Display for additional War Thunder air battle data.
 Written in Python 3.7+, uses data exposed by War Thunder on ```localhost:8111```.
 The shown data is configurable per aircraft.

 Compatible only with Windows!
 Transparency is handled by the window manager / compositor in most Linux distros, and is therefore neither easy nor portable to handle.